MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 2. Under **Make your own app**, select **Portal from blank (preview)**.

-3. If the selected environment does not contain portal pre-requisites, a message is displayed in the **Portal from blank** window suggesting you select another environment or create a new one.
+3. If the selected environment does not contain portal pre-requisites, a message is displayed in the **Portal from blank (preview)** window suggesting you select another environment or create a new one.

     ![create new environment message](media/create-portal-message.png "Create new environment message")